JochenFM/Milestone_2/README.md

 ![Palette](assets/images/memory_colorpalette_small.png)

-The red (#E63946) is obviously different from the above on Martin's outfit but its bright, almost shouty tone served well to symbolize the breakthrough these women had achieved in a blue (male) dominated environment.
+The red (#E63946) is obviously different from the above of Martin's outfit but its bright, almost shouty tone served well to symbolize the breakthrough these women had achieved in a blue (male) dominated environment.
 Overall, I felt these colors complemented each other well and were fun, bright and vibrant in keeping with the aesthetic I was aiming for, and which is also reflected in the jolly background music.